Kokushibou97/JAVA/README.md

 # JAVA
-Most used and demanded languaje.
+Most used and demanded language.